-Monitoring

-Contractors are required to provide as part of their EPP a plan for assessing the effectiveness of reclamation and revegetation works.
-The plan will include inspection methods, effectiveness evaluations, measures for determining restoration success, short-term maintenance, monitoring timelines.
+Monitoring will be conducted by BC Hydro to assess the effectiveness of reclamation and revegetation works.
+Monitoring plans will include inspection methods, effectiveness evaluations, measures for determining restoration success, short-term maintenance, monitoring timelines.

 The requirements for monitoring work zones for noxious weeds and reporting on infestations is outlined in the Section 4.15 of the CEMP and in contractor Environmental Protection Plans.
 Treatment of any documented noxious weeds will be administered as per the BC Hydro Pest Management Plan.